 - 9. Carefully follow the procedure for withdrawing a teacher candidate should the need arise (see page 21). - 10.
 Submit an official narrative evaluation for each teacher candidate. - 11.
 Participate, if possible, in training to score Teacher Performance Assessments (edTPA) and score assigned assessments in a timely way. - 12.
 Submit an "End of the Quarter Rubric Rating Form" (based on the MiT Student Teaching Rubric) and the "Student Teaching Evaluation Form" (with signatures documenting completion of student teaching) for each teacher candidate to the placement officer. - 13.
-Ensure that each candidate has completed the Standard V Survey at the end of fall and spring quarters and the End of Program Survey at the end of spring quarter before submitting the evaluation. - 14.
+Ensure that each candidate has completed the Standard V Survey and Mentor Survey at the end of fall and spring quarters and the End of Program Survey at the end of spring quarter before submitting the evaluation. - 14.
 Provide an outcome score that quantifies the teacher candidate's success during student teaching (1 did not meet standard, 2 approached standard, 3 met standard, 4 exemplary).
-This assessment is required by the State of Washington.
+This assessment is required by the State of Washington. - 15.
+Follow the remediation steps listed on page 10 of this handbook if a candidate does not pass the edTPA.